University of Wisconsin-Superior Policy on Information Assurance

 Authentication and Authorization

-Information and IT resources in UW-Superior’s domain of ownership and control, other than the unrestricted portions of public web sites, are limited for use only by UW-Superior faculty, staff, students, and such other persons specifically granted access by IT staff.
+Information and IT resources in UW-Superiorr’s domain of ownership and control, other than the unrestricted portions of public web sites, are limited for use only by UW-Superior faculty, staff, students, and such other persons specifically granted access by IT staff.
 Access is only permitted to persons using their personal authentication tokens such as passwords.
 Using Information or IT resources to benefit a commercial business, for a personal financial benefit outside of the University employment, or in violation of any local, state or federal laws, including copyright laws, is prohibited.
 Access privileges of users who do not follow these policies may be restricted or suspended.
-IITC is charged with developing specific policies related to the appropriate use of Information and IT resources.
+The UTC is charged with developing specific policies related to the appropriate use of Information and IT resources.

 Information and IT Resources Accessibility